schachmat/ingo/README.md

 * write defaults to config file, if they are not set there already
 * every flag in the config file has the flag usage prepended as a comment
 * old flags, which are not used anymore are not removed
+* flags must not contain the characters `:` and `=` as they are used as separator in the config file
 * no sections, namespaces or FlagSets other than the default one

 ##Installation